gordonjaychan1/KataDataAnalysis/README.md

-female has two outlier minimums, but the third minimum is basically same as male min female max and min r basically the same add a countries tab
+female has two outlier minimums, but the third minimum is basically same as male min female max and min r basically the same add a countries tab gankaku is lowest win rate but highest differential, shisochin is vice versa??